redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 This section assumes that you have installed [minikube and configured it](../getting-started/cluster-setup/kubernetes.md).

+[//]: # (Move this section to Architecture > Service Binding or create a new Operators doc)

 We will be using Operators in this guide.
 An Operator helps in deploying the instances of a given service, for example PostgreSQL, MySQL, Redis.

 Furthermore, these Operators are "bind-able".
-Meaning, if they expose information necessary to connect to them, odo can help connect your component to their instances,
+Meaning, if they expose information necessary to connect to them, odo can help connect your component to their instances.

+[//]: # (Move until here)

-See the [Operator installation guide](../getting-started/cluster-setup/kubernetes.md) to install and configure an Operator in the Kubernetes cluster, if you have not already done so.
+See the [Operator installation guide](../getting-started/cluster-setup/kubernetes.md) to install and configure an Operator in the Kubernetes cluster.

 The cluster admin must install two Operators into the cluster: